If you or someone you know is in crisis and needs help now, call Lifeline - 13 11 14 or 000

 Coping with suicide bereavement

-If you have experienced the loss of a loved one by suicide, the intensity of pain and grief will be intense, difficult, and traumatic.
-It is very important to find someone to support you, and potentially stay with you.
+If you have experienced the loss of a loved one by suicide, the pain and grief will be intense, difficult, and traumatic.
+It is very important to find someone to support you and, if possible, stay with you.
 Seeking professional support is a valuable next step.
 You can find links to support services below.